Why

 In the Ayahuasca and plant medicine world it's hard enough to find a center owned and run by a Peruvian, let alone a female indigenous Peruvian.
 With the ever-present demons of racism, sexism and imperialism, the odds are stacked against Estela, and she has overcome them all very skillfully.

-2. Education, community and care are considered integral to your healing process
+2. Education, community and care are considered integral to your healing process.

 Coming to Aya Madre doesn't just mean taking part in Ayahuasca ceremonies and dieting plants.
 Coming here means embarking on a healing journey that includes learning, connection and deep transformation.
 Estela takes it as a point of honor to be part of her guests' journey; to help them understand this tradition, and to be a figure of support, care and learning.
 Not only is she a curandera and shaman, but also a teacher, guide and mother.
 Estela encourages guests to connect to nature, to her family and traditions, and to oneself, as a vital part of her healing process.